Print

 2.35pm - Owl & Pussycat, 106, Northfield Avenue, Northfields, W13 9RT.

 This long-term CAMAL supporter, where beer for both the Marko Paulo and Ealing Brewery Company concerns is brewed on the premises, a number of lagers and a stout were available from the small bar.
-With a variety of ciders/perries sourced from elsewhere, this was also our APPFEL venue for 2025.
+With a variety of ciders/perries sourced from elsewhere, this was also one of our two APPFEL venues for 2025.

 Most then walked via Graham Avenue/ Midhurst & Coldershaw Roads, although a few took an E3 bus and a shorter walk along Grosvenor Road, to reach: